 Onion Toxicity in Dogs

-Onion toxicity in dogs is extremely dangerous as it can be fatal.
-It leads to hemolytic anemia.
-Hemolytic anemia is one of the most severe effects which is the breakdown of red blood cells.
-Essentially, this type of anemia affects the canine immune system.
-As a result, it destroys healthy red blood cells which supply oxygen and remove carbon dioxide from the dog’s body.
+Onion toxicity in dogs is dangerous, and it can be fatal.
+It leads to hemolytic anemia, which is an excessive breakdown and destruction of healthy red blood cells.
+Remember, red blood cells supply oxygen and remove carbon dioxide from the dog’s body.

-If you suspect that your dog has eaten onions, look for the symptoms and how to treat them by reading below.
+If you suspect that your dog has eaten onions, call a vet straight away.

 Symptoms of onion toxicity in dogs that you should watch out for include the following: